At a Glance

 The Test Sample

 What is being tested?

-The presence of various classes of abused drugs can be tested for.
-This usually starts with a screen where the drug group (e.g. opiates) is detected; positive results are then followed up by a more specific test which identifies the individual drug taken (e.g. morphine).
+The presence of various classes of abused drugs can be detected.
+The analysis usually starts with a screening test where the drug group (e.g. opiates – heroin, morphine, codeine etc) is detected; positive results are then followed up by a more specific test which identifies the individual drug taken (e.g. morphine).

-A drugs of abuse ‘screen’ usually covers the most commonly abused drug groups which are the opiates, benzodiazepines, barbiturates, cannabinoids, amphetamines (including ecstasy) and cocaine.
-Drugs used in the treatment of opiate addiction (methadone and buprenorphine) are also often detected.
+A drugs of abuse ‘screen’ usually covers the more commonly abused drug groups which are the opiates, benzodiazepines, barbiturates, cannabinoids, amphetamines (including Ecstasy) and cocaine.
+Drugs used in the treatment of opiate addiction (methadone and buprenorphine) and ‘legal highs’ are also often detected.

 How is the sample collected for testing?

-A random urine sample is usually collected for the detection of drugs of abuse although they can be detected in blood, sweat, saliva and hair samples can be used on rare occasions.
-If the test may have the legal implications of the outcome of the test you may be asked to provide a sample from a supervised collection and sign to say that it's your sample.
+A random urine sample is usually collected for the detection of drugs of abuse although they can be detected in blood, sweat and saliva and hair samples can be used on rare occasions.
+If the outcome of the test may have legal implications you may be asked to provide a sample under supervised conditions and certify that it's your sample.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.

 Another article, Follow That Sample, provides a glimpse at the collection and processing of a blood sample and throat culture.